Go on to

 program called Major Progression.

-Although not certain, this may have been broadcast in many places
+Although not certain, this may have been broadcast in many places across

-across Canada, as ads have been located as far apart as Montreal and
+Canada, as ads have been located as far apart as Montreal and Regina.
+It is also not known if it was a live

-if it was pre-recorded.
+interview or if it was pre-recorded.

 Nov.
 1 Los Angeles, California Shrine